 Internet Defamation

 Because the Internet has become such a popular means of communication, a new category of defamation has emerged: Internet defamation.
 Internet defamation occurs when false and damaging statements are made using the web.
-Statements could be made on blogs, websites, social media posts, or any other online venue.
+Statements could be made on blogs, websites, social media posts, or any other online place.

 The key to a successful Internet defamation claim will involve proving that defamation per se occurred or that actual damage occurred to the defamed victim’s reputation.
 Since there are numerous false statements on the Internet, this requirement can be a challenge.
 Our Maryland Internet defamation lawyers can help you gather evidence so you can make a strong case.